Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="uas-uai-tests"></a>
 ## 5. UAS / UAI Tests

+The commands in this section require that the [Cray CLI is configured](#cray-command-line-interface) on nodes where the commands are being executed.

 The procedures below use the CLI as an authorized user and run on two separate node types.
 The first part runs on the LiveCD node, while the second part runs on a non-LiveCD Kubernetes master or worker node.
 When using the CLI on either node, the CLI configuration needs to be initialized and the user running the procedure needs to be authorized.

 The following procedures run on separate nodes of the system.
 They are, therefore, separated into separate sub-sections.